 F-Prot Antivirus, developed by FRISK Software International, has been around for almost twenty years.
 VirusBulletin gave its virus detection a 100% score.
-But has it weathered the test of time or is it a vintage tool fit for consignment to the garage can of history?
+But has it weathered the test of time and is it worth the money?
+I took a closer look...

 F-Prot includes a powerful antivirus scanner.
 Although the tool isn’t known to use behavior-analysis techniques to spot zero-day attacks, it did a good job of catching the test viruses that I sent for inspection, managing to identify 85% of the threats I sent it.
 The F-Prot interface also makes seeing how well updated the software is intuitive and easy.
 You can manually check for updates if you wish, and the program also clearly shows you which version you are running and when it last downloaded virus signatures from the cloud.
 Top marks for transparency!